 - Wash and dice the tomatoes.
 Add them to the cooked down vegetables and cook the mixture until the tomatoes are soft and begin to fall apart (about 10 minutes).

-- Add the chicken base and one cup of water (or just two cups broth) along with the rest of the ingredients: bread crumbs, salt, pepper, brown sugar, worchestershire sauce and chopped basil.
+- Add the chicken broth along with the rest of the ingredients: bread crumbs, salt, pepper, brown sugar, worchestershire sauce and chopped basil.
 Continue to cook for 10 more minutes.

 - Working in batches, puree the mixture in a blender until smooth.
 Be very careful; hot liquids in a blender can be very dangerous!